Our Ethos

 Countryside Stewardship Scheme logo

 We have introduced grass margins along our water courses which act as buffer strips to prevent pesticides or fertilisers reaching the water courses plus they are a haven for small mammals and insects.
+Plus we plant over 4 hectares of winter bird food every year and 2 hectares of nectar flower mix helping pollinators.